-In her Petition for Appeal, Employee submits that the competitive level in the instant RIF was too narrow and Agency failed to consider reducing documented vacancies.
+During the Status Conference, Employee noted that she was guaranteed that no RIFs would be conducted, yet Agency conducted a RIF in which her position was abolished.
 Agency submits in its Answer that it conducted the RIF in accordance with the District of Columbia Municipal Regulations and the D.C.
 Official Code by affording Employee one round of lateral competition and thirty (30) days written notice prior to the effective date of her separation.
 Agency further states in its brief that Employee voluntarily retired on or around July 30, 2010, and as such, OEA does not have jurisdiction to hear Employee's appeal.